-The extended-connectivity fingerprint (ECFP) was chosen as the vector representation of each molecule for the input vector, as implemented in RDKit version 2019.09.1.^{47,48} A bit-size of 1024 and radius of 2 was chosen for the final model.
-ECFP was chosen as it has previously been shown to be one of the best performing fingerprints when similarity searching molecules to identify those with similar bioactive properties.49 A count-based fingerprint was implemented to encode the number of times a feature appears in the molecule.
-This count-based approach is thought to provide greater information within the vector encoding of the molecule, and shows improved performance when predicting bioactivity compared to their bit-encoded counterparts.50
+The extended-connectivity fingerprint (ECFP) was chosen as the vector representation of each molecule for the input vector, as implemented in RDKit version 2020.09.4.
+We included the bit-size and radius as parameters to be optimised during the hyperparameter optimisation procedure, identifying a bit-size of 1024 and radius of 4 as best performing parameters, as shown in Table S4.
+ECFP was chosen as it has previously been shown to be one of the best performing fingerprints when similarity searching molecules to identify those with similar bioactive properties.
+A count-based fingerprint was implemented to encode the number of times a feature appears in the molecule.
+This count-based approach is thought to provide greater information within the vector encoding of the molecule, and shows improved performance when predicting bioactivity compared to their bit-encoded counterparts.

-Cross-validation of the Model
+Cross-validation and Calibration of the Model

-We used five-fold cross-validation to assess the performance and generalisability of the RF model trained on the entire training set.
+We used five-fold cross-validation to assess the performance and generalisability of each RF model during the hyperparameter optimisation procedure, and to estimate the performance of the final MPScore model.
 During cross validation, an individual RF model was trained and evaluated using each fold.
 In five-fold sampling, the dataset is split into five different folds randomly, and the fold that is used as the test set is changed each time.
 This evaluation procedure allows us to assess how well the model can generalise to unseen data, allowing all the labelled samples to be used as test data at least once.
-We calculated the average accuracy, precision, recall, and F1 scores across all folds to assess the performance of the models (as discussed later in the results).
+We calculated the average accuracy, precision, recall, F1 scores, and $F{\beta}$ ( $\beta = 0.2$ ) across all folds to assess the performance of the models (as discussed later in the results).
 These scores are defined as:

-$$Accuracy = \frac{True \ Positives + True \ Negatives}{Total \ Dataset}$$ (1)
+$$Accuracy = \frac{\text{True Positives} + \text{True Negatives}}{\text{Total Dataset}}$$ (1)

-$$Precision = \frac{True \ Positives}{True \ Positives + False \ Positives}$$ (2)
+$$Precision = \frac{True \text{ Positives}}{True \text{ Positives} + \text{False Positives}}$$ (2)

-$$Recall = \frac{True \ Positives}{True \ Positives + False \ Negatives}$$ (3)
+$$Recall = \frac{True Positives}{True Positives + False Negatives}$$ (3)